Sneakerbotics/sneaker-snippets-nodejs/README.md

 # Sneaker Snippets
 Barebones Javascript snippets for people interesting in seeing the base code behind common sneaker-development practices.
-A very basic understanding of NodeJS/Javascript/Programming is required to understand some terminology I may be using.
+A very basic understanding of NodeJS/Javascript/Programming is required to understand some terminology and practises I may be using.
 More descriptive information will be added in due time.

 ### Contents